Vizzuality/eubon_butterflies/README.md

 }
 ```

 The count, per species should be converted to percentages before display.
-A separate call needs to be made to Carto to retrieve the temperature from EuroLST over the same area.

-**Futher EXAMPLE of this to be added...**
+Returning temperature over the same area is more difficult, as the raster uploaded to Carto needs to be minified prior to use.
+Therefore EuroLST values will probably only be given at a national level (and will be precalculated).

 ## 3. Recent butterfly observation Feed

-To return the required data from GBIF API, we can construct requests as follows.
+If we wish to create a feed showing recent observations (with photos) of specific species sightings uploaded to GBIF we can do that via the GBIF API.
+We can construct requests as follows.

 * TAXON_KEY is the taxnomy code listed above.